 My Posts Related to 2e Parenting

 I’ve written many posts related to parenting our daughter.
-These are my posts that deal primarily with 2e or in which her twice exceptional traits really impacted some area of our life.
+These are my posts that deal primarily with 2e or in which her twice exceptional traits significantly impacted some area of our life.
 I have many other posts that deal with giftedness in general and those will be found here.

 The Key Was Understanding Twice-Exceptional (2e) – Sallie’s StoryEmbracing the Journey of Parenting a 2e ChildShould I Have My Gifted Child Tested?No One Understands Your Child Like You – The Downside of Gifted Child TestingOccupational Therapy for Dysgraphia or Writing ProblemsAdjusting Expectations as the Parent of a Gifted Child100 Reasons to Homeschool Your Gifted DaughterWhen You Begin to See Your Child as a Problem to Be SolvedThe Day I Called the Public Elementary School – When Homeschooling is HardThe Loneliness of Homeschooling a Gifted ChildGifted/2e, Stealth Dyslexia and a Mother’s Support – Nicole’s StoryClassical Conversations Negatives and Why We Didn’t JoinGifted Children in the Classroom from a Teacher’s PerspectiveThe Need for More Margin in Families with Gifted ChildrenHomeschooling Curriculum for Gifted/2e Visual-Spatial Learners